 Figure 2.
-The black line is 2n, 3n is red, 4n is blue, and 5n is green.
+The black curve is 2n, 3n is red, 4n is blue, and 5n is green.

 Of course, as the base gets larger, exponentials also, grow faster.
 As a matter of fact, nn grows crazy fast.
 However, what matters here is that exponentials grow faster than powers, and after a certain point, any exponential will be larger than any power.
 In the case of 2n and n2, the situation is like this:

 Figure 3.
 The black curve is n2, while 2n is light blue.